ChenChengKuan/SeqGAN_tensorflow/README.md

 This code is used to reproduce the result of synthetic data experiments in "SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient" (Yu et.al).
 It replaces the original tensor array implementation by higher level tensorflow API for better flexibility.

 ## Introduction
 The baisc idea of SeqGAN is to regard sequence generator as an agent in reinforcement learning.
-To train this agent, it applies REINFORCE algorithm to train the generator and a discriminator is trained to provide the reward.
+To train this agent, it applies REINFORCE (Williams, 1992) algorithm to train the generator and a discriminator is trained to provide the reward.
 To calculate the reward of partially generated sequence, Monte-Carlo sampling is used to rollout the unfinished sequence to get the estimated reward.
 ![seqgan](https://github.com/ChenChengKuan/SeqGAN_tensorflow/blob/master/misc/seqgan.png)

+Some works based on training method used in SeqGAN:
+   * Recurrent Topic-Transition GAN for Visual Paragraph Generation (Liang et.al, ICCV 2017)
+   * Towards Diverse and Natural Image Descriptions via a Conditional GAN (Dai et.al, ICCV 2017)
+   * Show, Adapt and Tell: Adversarial Training of Cross-domain Image Captioner (Chen et.al, ICCV 2017)
+   * Adversarial Ranking for Language Generation (Lin et.al, NIPS 2017)
+   * Long Text Generation via Adversarial Training with Leaked Information (Guo et.al, AAAI 2018)

 ## Prerequisites
    * Python 2.7